samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ### Horizontal stabilizer (HSTAB)

 If the result from [part 2](/scrambledev/2017/04/01/development-part-xx-eom-basic-atmosphere.html) is A flying wing, then applying the exact same equations using smaller dimensions will lead to A smaller flying wing.
-Therefore, using the exact same procedure, A HSTAB is added to the current model and its location is behind the CG.
+With the exact same procedure, A HSTAB is added to the current model and its location is behind the CG.

 ### Analysis